jarty13/Anlysis-of-311-calls-NYC-/README.md

 # Time series analysis for load noise complaint:
 ## Number of calls by hour
-* Highest number of calls come in from 10pm - 1am
+* Highest number of calls come in from 10 pm - 1 am
 <img src="https://github.com/jarty13/Anlysis-of-311-calls-NYC-/blob/master/image/Call%20by%20hour.png" width="450" height="350">

 ## Number of calls by month
-* Calls peak during the summer month with June having the highest amount of calls
+* Calls peak during the summer month with June having the highest number of calls
 <img src="https://github.com/jarty13/Anlysis-of-311-calls-NYC-/blob/master/image/Calls%20by%20month.png" width="450" height="350">

 ## Number of calls by DOW